Monte-Carlo/Moments micro-macro Parareal method for unimodal and bimodal scalar McKean-Vlasov SDEs: Introduction and motivation

 \section{Introduction and motivation}

-In this paper, we introduce an algorithm for the numerical simulation of the solution of McKean-Vlasov (mean-field) stochastic differential equations (SDEs).
-These equations model the dynamics over time $t$ of an ensemble of $P$ coupled particles $\{ X^{(p)} (t) \}_{p=1}^P$.
-The evolution of an individual particle $X^{(p)} \in \mathbb{R}^d$ can be modeled as follows:
+In this paper, we introduce a parallel-in-time algorithm for the numerical simulation of the solution of McKean-Vlasov (mean-field) stochastic differential equations (SDEs).
+The introduction is structured as follows.
+In \cref{subsection_mckean_vlasov} we briefly discuss McKean-Vlasov SDEs.
+In \cref{SECTION_simulation_methods_SDE} we discuss existing methods for their simulation and we explain why, with respect to current state-of-the art approaches, time parallelisation can offer advantages.
+Then, in \cref{subsection_PINT} we briefly give an overview of existing parallel-in-time methods.
+In \cref{subsection_goal_of_paper}, we detail the goal and outline of the paper.